kblomqvist/yasha/README.md

 ### Custom variable file parser

 If none of the built-in parsers fit into your needs, it's possible to declare your own parser within the extension file.
-Note that all classes derived from `yasha.Parser` are considered as a custom parser and will be loaded.
 For example, below is shown an example XML file and a custom parser for that.

 ```xml
 <persons>